AdobeDocs/workfront.en/help/reports-and-dashboards/reports/calc-cstm-data-reports/condition-operators-calculated-custom-expressions.md

 # Condition operators in calculated custom expressions

-You can use condition operators or modifiers when building calculated custom data in *Adobe Workfront* when using text mode.
+You can use condition operators or modifiers when building calculated custom data in `Adobe Workfront` when using text mode.

-For information about using text mode in&nbsp;*Workfront*, see [Text Mode overview](../../../reports-and-dashboards/reports/text-mode/understand-text-mode.md).
+For information about using text mode in  `Workfront`, see [Text Mode overview](../../../reports-and-dashboards/reports/text-mode/understand-text-mode.md).

-Condition operators or modifiers help build a condition statement by connecting existing *Workfront* fields in statements and generating a new field.
+Condition operators or modifiers help build a condition statement by connecting existing `Workfront` fields in statements and generating a new field.
 The most common use of condition operators is to build the condition of an "IF" statement.

-You can use "IF" statements in *Workfront* to compare, format, and string together fields of data for both reporting and custom data purposes.
+You can use "IF" statements in `Workfront` to compare, format, and string together fields of data for both reporting and custom data purposes.

-You can build "IF" statements for the following *Workfront* elements:
+You can build "IF" statements for the following `Workfront` elements:

 * Views
 * Groupings